 The Arab defeat in 1967 and the subsequent Civil War (1975-1990) touched the

 deepest fibers of the Lebanese society.
 The Palestinian question and the Lebanese civil war forced al-Adab to address the sense of crisis and alienation experienced by Arab intellectuals and to elaborate a ‘criticism of defeat.’
 Nationalistic literary criticism was transformed into a form of criticism based on revolutionary sentiment.
-Idrīs encouraged the development of the combative writer within the cultural and literary scene.
+Suhayl Idrīs encouraged the development of the combative writer within the cultural and literary scene.
 The war was omnipresent in everything that was written, from political novels, prophetic novels or the surrealistic stories of the political activist writers.

 Al-Adab under Samah Idris

-Suhayl remained the chief editor of al-Adab until 1991 when his son Samah replaced him.
+Suhayl Idrīs remained the chief editor of al-Adab until 1991 when his son Samah Idrīs replaced him.
 Samah is an author of two books on literary criticism, and fourteen books for children and young adults.
 He is an activist and was dedicated to al-Adab’s mission.

-After sixty years, al-Adab ended publication in 2012 due to financial difficulties Samah writing the magazine’s last editorial retained its revolutionary stance.
+After sixty years, al-Adab ended publication in 2012 due to financial difficulties Samah, writing the magazine’s last editorial, retained its revolutionary stance.
 He asked whether an ‘independent, activist, free, contentious and angry’ publication could go unpunished into ‘the kingdoms of oppression and the republics of killing.’

 Last edition of al-Adab